sevanetrebchenko/sevanetrebchenko.github.io/public/posts/better_cpp_syntax_highlighting/7_types.md

 }
 ```
 The underlying type for an alias can be anything, but the alias itself is annotated as a `class-name` to maintain consistency with how other type references are treated.
+Typedef and `using` declarations were handled by a visitor from a previous post.

 ## Templates